BlitzKraig/fvtt-DancingLights/README.md

 ### Your module broke X!

 Disable the module in 'Manage Modules'.
-I'm sorry for your loss.
+I'm sorry for your loss...
+Try pinging me on Discord.

 ## Manifest